developerayyo/eportal/docs/overview.rst

     * Possession of a copy of user details after bulk user uploaded is completed.
     * Add export to PDF, Excel and CSV functionality to various views where they are needed.
     * Add FilterBy Functionality.
+    * Add a toggle button to Administrator view that allows him to reveal or hide Result.

 Proposed Enhancements
 =====================